 Painting peg dolls is fun and addictive.
-In this tutorial, we will present you with a list of tips and tricks that can help you with your next painting projects.
-All of our tips apply to both wooden and spun cotton peg dolls.
+Check out our list of tips, tricks and advice and learn how you can paint beautiful peg doll people.
+All of our tips apply to both wooden peg dolls and spun cotton.

 Peg dolls can be painted after family members, pets, super heroes, school teachers….The sky is the limit.
 Peg dolls can also be accessorized with materials such as felt, pipe cleaners, fabric…